john-raber/movie-catalog/README.md

 title, genre, year released, as well as a short summary of what the movie is about.
 Certain movies will have a link to their related IMDb page.

+You can play around with a version deployed to heroku if you [click here](https://stark-brushlands-91092.herokuapp.com/).

 # Usage

 Clone down this repository.